 Study of the user interface in information systems, of human computer interaction and of website design and evaluation.
 Graduate-level requirements include group work and longer examinations.

 This course will address the impact of technology on the fundamentals of libraries, archives and records management.
 Many librarians, archivists and records managers who have been working for even a few years find that they need to know more about working with digital information, the shift from paper to electrons caused a shift in the fundamental nature of the professions.
 To thrive in the digital era, they need new skills to accomplish many of the same tasks.
 Collections will no longer be physical, bur virtual.
 Patrons will often be thousands of miles away, not just the other side of the reference desk.
 This course is intended to help you understand this new environment.

 This course provides you with a basic understanding of the theory and practical approaches to the management of information and technology in the digital information environment.
 Management topics considered in this course range from the strategic (planning, leadership, and policy development) to the tactical (project management, the acquisition and deployment of technology).
 The course combines reading, discussion, collaboration, project work, independent study, and guided hands-on practice in order to reinforce the concepts described in the project objectives.

 This course will focus on a wide range of issues dealing with law library practice and administration, including but not limited to digital law libraries, collection development, law library administration, teaching legal research, database management, professional ethics and intellectual property issues.
 Several classes will be taught by guest lecturers, primarily librarians from the law library.

-Up to 12 credits may be shared between the certificate and Master's degree.
-Up to 6 credits may be shared with another certificate.
+Up to 12 units may be shared between the certificate and Master's degree.
+Up to 6 units may be shared with another certificate.